-Readers should note, however, that not all reviews they’ll find on Amazon are from verified buyers, and sometimes, verified buyers can be the manufacturers’ own employees or their competitors’ employees shilling out positive or negative posts to manipulate consumers.
+Readers should note, however, that not all reviews found on Amazon are from verified buyers, and sometimes, verified buyers can be the manufacturers’ own employees or their competitors’ employees shilling out positive or negative posts to manipulate consumers.
 This is particularly true for new products with very few user reviews posted as yet.
 You might think Amazon enforces against these kinds of manipulations, but in point of fact, they have no such police force.
 Ideally, we’ll see hundreds of customer reviews on a product, not just a handful, if we are to ferret out consistent themes from verified buyers — whether positive or negative.

 These phenomenon are so common that an average 4-star Amazon review in the office fitness category often translates to a 2-star or 3-star review from our expert staff reviewers, and even a 4.5-star Amazon rating could translate to a very mediocre experts’ view of the same product.
 In contrast, 5-star Amazon reviews tend to be a much better indicator of a product’s quality, but even in this case, we find occasional exceptions, such as the Varidesk.
-While Varidesk’s massive television and print advertising spend helps float all boats in the industry, there are already more than two dozen competitors with products that offer more features and customer value but have very little consumer visibility.
-While infomercial buyers dominate the pool of 5-star reviews for the antiquated Varidesk design, our experts differ greatly in their views because they come at them from a more informed perspective.
+Here is a brand whose massive television and print advertising has bought it the extremely uninformed, subjective infomercial buyer filling their product pages with 5-star reviews.
+Comparatively, the opinions of our more informed experts, differ.
+There are already two dozen competitors with products that offer both better features and customer value, just with less consumer visibility.

 Most People Were Raised to Be Nice—Perhaps Too Nice?

-Learn more about how we review products at WorkWhileWalking & WorkWhileStanding by reading Anatomy of a Review.
+Learn more about how we review products at WorkWhileWalking by reading Anatomy of a Review.